yared2/spring-boot-interview-questions/spring-boot-interview-questions.md

 A self-contained jar that includes application + all dependencies + embedded server.

 51. What is a microservice in Spring Boot?
-A small, independent service owning one business function, built using Spring Boot.
+A small, independent service owning one business capability.

 52. What is the difference between Monolithic and Microservices architecture?
-Monolithic → One big application.
+Monolithic → One large application.
-Microservices → Many small, independent services communicating via REST/Kafka.
+Microservices → Many small independent services communicating via REST/Kafka.

 53. What is load balancing in Spring Cloud?
-Distributing requests across multiple service instances using Ribbon, Spring Cloud LoadBalancer, or Gateway.
+Distributing requests across service instances using Ribbon, Spring Cloud LoadBalancer, or Gateway.

 54. What is Swagger/OpenAPI?
-Tool to generate API documentation and interactive UI for testing endpoints.
+Tool to generate API documentation and provide an interactive UI.

 55. How do you enable Swagger in Spring Boot?
 Add springdoc-openapi dependency and access /swagger-ui.html.

 56. What is CORS and how to enable it?
-Cross-Origin Resource Sharing — allows frontend apps to call APIs.
+Cross-Origin Resource Sharing.
 Enable using @CrossOrigin.

 57. What is Multipart in Spring Boot?
-File upload handling done using MultipartFile.
+File upload handling using MultipartFile.

 58. What is the difference between @RequestBody and @ResponseBody?
-@RequestBody → Convert JSON → Java object
+@RequestBody → JSON → Java
-@ResponseBody → Convert Java → JSON
+@ResponseBody → Java → JSON

 59. What is an interceptor in Spring Boot?
-A component used to intercept requests before they reach the controller (logging, auth, etc.).
+Used to intercept requests before they hit controllers (logging, auth).

 60. What is a filter in Spring Boot?
-A Servlet-based component used for request/response processing at a lower level (security, logging).
+A Servlet-based component for lower-level request/response processing.

-**Part 3**